slacgismo/gismo-cloud-deploy/README.md

 SNS_TOPIC=<your-sns-topic>
 ~~~

-6. The AMIs image should have pre-install all the python3 dependencies of `cli` in the environment.
+6. The AMIs image should have installed all the python pacakages of `cli` tools in the environment.
-In case users need to re-install the dependencies of `cli`.
-Please follow the below command:
+In case developers need to re-install the dependencies of `cli`, please follow the below command:

 - The python virtual environemnt was created Create virutal environment.